-- Municipal HoldCos would cease to be tax-exempt and trigger departure tax this deemed disposition of all its property at fair market value (FMV). - Municipal HoldCos' loss of tax-exempt status would have a cascading effection all entities below it, causing MergeCo to lose its tax-exempt status with a corresponding departure tax impact.
+- Municipal HoldCos would cease to be tax-exempt and trigger departure tax through a deemed disposition of all its property at fair market value (FMV). - Municipal HoldCos' loss of tax-exempt status would have a cascading effect on all entities below it, causing MergeCo to lose its tax-exempt status with a corresponding departure tax impact.